JimMarshall35/Forth/README.md

 TODO
 (short term):
 - add ability to pass text files to the repl exe.
 It should preprocess the files to ensure one space between each token and no non space whitespace (but be smart enough not to remove whitespace from inside string literals (DONE)
-- Create C interop helper library, including linking between vms for a namespace like ability - (Some of this has been done in MrDo clone project - changes need porting over to this one)
+- Create C interop helper library, including linking between vms for a namespace like ability - (Some of this has been done in MrDo clone project - changes need porting over to this one.
+Changes also include an explicitly 32 bit fetch and store word)
 - an easy one that's been overlooked and is crucial in any real forth programming scenario - implement "forget" - reset the dictionary top pointer to directly before a given word

 (medium term):